 Other suggestions from mums include replacing your toys with new ones regularly (though we get that this can be pricey and not particularly environmentally friendly).

-You could also close up the toy’s hole, or buy one-piece bath toys with no holes, like this rubber duck from Trouva (above).
+You could also close up the toy’s hole, or buy one-piece bath toys with no holes, such as these CuddleDry CuddleDucks (as seen in our best mould-free bath toy round up).